Ryan-18/stibo-systems-hackathon/README.md

 ### 5. Secure Credential Handling
 - **Base64 encoding** for sensitive credentials before storage.
 - **Environment variables** used to store JWT secrets and database URIs.
+### 6.Zero Trust Architecture:
+- **No internal employee or developer has access to customer secrets.

 ---
 ## How It Works